Degree Works Frequently Asked Questions

 Yes.
 Degree Works is laid out in block format displaying degree, general education, major, concentration, and certificate requirements.
 Look for unchecked boxes to identify requirements that you still need to complete.
-You will still need to review your academic plan to determine the order in which courses should be taken.

 Questions regarding requirements should be directed to your academic advisor or the Department Chair.